kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 Each supported workload kind (Deployment, StatefulSet, DaemonSet) has its own dedicated controller-runtime controller.
 All controllers are registered in a single `manager.Manager` instance, sharing the same client, cache, and metrics server.

+The restarter component will watch for events on the supported workload types (Deployment, StatefulSet, DaemonSet, ReplicaSet).
+Each workload type is covered by a controller.
+Controllers define watches for the supported workloads.
+When an event is received, the controller will enqueue a reconcile request for the workload.
+The events are asynchronous, which ensures that workloads are not admitted at the same time.
+Additionally, the restarter will also implement a time-based requeue mechanism to ensure that workloads are regularly checked for drift, even if no events are received.
+This is done by setting a `reconcileInterval` in the configuration, which will trigger a reconcile request for each workload.

+For mesh configuration changes e.g. trusted proxies, prometheus merge change, to ensure that customers get the workload updates as fast as possible, controllers watches for changes to the Istio CR and enqueue a reconcile request for all workloads when the CR is updated.

+To protect the API server from bursts of restart patches, each controller's workqueue is configured with a rate limiter. controller-runtime requeues reconcile requests through a rate limiter; the piece relevant here is its token-bucket limiter, which caps the queue's aggregate throughput.
+A token-bucket limiter takes a sustained rate `r` (tokens per second) and a burst size `b` (bucket capacity), refilling the bucket at `r` tokens per second so the sustained average never exceeds `r`.
+This ceiling applies per controller; a single shared limiter can be passed to all controllers if a global cap across workload kinds is required.

 To tackle memory issues, the manager will configure a cache transform on the watched workload types. controller-runtime's cache supports a `TransformFunc` that is applied to every object before it is stored in the